-Project Cassini promotes standards-based approaches to platform software and platform security to showcase secure deployment of cloud-native stacks at the infrastructure edge, through ecosystem-driven edge blueprints.
+Project Cassini promotes standards-based approaches to platform software and platform security to showcase secure deployment of cloud-native stacks at the infrastructure edge, through ecosystem-driven edge reference implementations.

 Increasing compute and decreasing power consumption and maintenance costs of intelligent, interconnected, and interactive devices at the edge of the internet are creating massive opportunities to instrument our cities, factories, farms, and environment to improve efficiency, safety, and productivity.
 Project Cassini enables the use of cloud-native technology and methodologies in edge environments to evaluate their effectiveness at addressing these opportunities at scale.

 Deploy varying sensor arrays across an entire city to measure temperature, pollution, traffic patterns and more.
 Data is analyzed with cloud-native technologies to improve quality of life.

 Industry 4.0 empowers business owners to enhance operational control and leverage instant data to boost productivity, improve processes, and drive growth.

 Customer premises equipment is becoming increasingly software driven to match stringent cost and performance objectives with seamless, fully automated software.

 How the Emerging Compute Continuum Drives Edge Computing

 This Forrester Predictions Report identifies 2020 as a tipping point for edge computing.